LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 .. admonition:: Note

    Like inheritance, interfaces enable polymorphic usage of objects.
-We can create an object, and then use it in different contexts based on any interfaces that it implements.
+We can create an object and then use it in different contexts based on the interfaces that it implements.

 *Interfaces may not be created like objects are, with* ``new``.